-Like installing carpeting, laying hardwood requires more than a little muscle and a rubber mallet, there are very specific tools that you probably have never used before and will most likely have to rent.
-Pneumatic nail guns (for nail down installations) can be tricky to get the hang of if you can’t source a high-quality gun, and if you nail down using the wrong gun or cleat sizes you can permanently damage the flooring.
-Glue down installations are costly, time-consuming and very messy, not for the faint of heart.
+Like installing carpeting, laying hardwood requires more than a little muscle and a rubber mallet; there are very specific tools that you probably have never used before and will most likely have to rent.
+Pneumatic nail guns (click here for nail down installations) can be tricky to get the hang of if you can’t source a high-quality gun.
+If you nail down using the wrong gun or cleat sizes, you can permanently damage the flooring.
+Glue down installations are costly, time-consuming, very messy, and not for the faint of heart.

 If you’re looking for flooring that is beautiful, inexpensive, will last for years, and can be installed by you over the course of a weekend or two, look no further than bamboo.